 If you develop symptoms up to 14 days after visiting us, please let us know so that we can inform Track and Trace teams.
 This will allow them to anonymously contact others and allow us to get tested ourselves.

-This section is correct at the time of posting.
+This info applies once the “fire-break” lockdown finishes in Wales on 9th November unless otherwise stated.
 If you spot any changes or errors, please contact us and we’ll update it.

-🟢 Open as normal, 🟡 Open but offering a limited service, 🔴 Closed
+🟢 Open as normal, 🟡 Open but offering a limited service, 🔴 Closed, 🤷♂️ Currently unknown

-🟢 Bike Park Wales Fully open Thursday to Monday (but closed Tuesday & Wednesday) including the uplift service which has more limited capacity than usual.
+🟢 Bike Park Wales Open on Fridays, Saturdays & Sundays from November 13th.
 Pay As You Go uplifts not available until further notice.
 Booking essential.

-🟢 Black Mountain Cycle Centre Fully open including a limited uplift service.
+🟢 Black Mountain Cycle Centre Open Wednesday to Sunday from November 11th.
 Booking essential.

-🟢 Afan MTB Trails Trails open, toilets & cafes open for takeaway
+🟢 Afan MTB Trails Trails open, 🤷♂️ toilets & cafes unknown.

 🟢 Road and singletrack in the Brecon Beacons & the Taff Trail – Almost all open as normal.